-If any country was to receive a nuclear attack, people close to a nuclear explosion would in all likelihood be killed by the blast, or by the heat or initial nuclear radiation of the nuclear fireball.
+If any country is the recipient of nuclear attack, obviously the people closest to the explosion would, in all likelihood, be killed by the blast, or by the heat or initial radiation of the fireball.
 There would be heavy damage to all surroundings.

 If people are a few miles away (light damage areas), they would be endangered by the blast and heat, and by fires that the explosion might start.
 However, it is likely that most people in the light damage area would survive, but they would be in danger of being exposed to radioactive fallout.